xdwwb/BandHiC-Master/README.md

 | `any`    | Return `True` if any element evaluates to `True` |
 | `clip`   | Limit values to a specified min and max range |

-BandHiC supports these functions, and they can be used in the following two ways:
+BandHiC supports these functions, and they can be used in the following three ways:
 1. As methods of the `band_hic_matrix` object:

 Compute the sum of all elements including out-of-band values filled with `default_value`.